FTC's witness criticizes Qualcomm's economics experts as 'sloppy'

 She noted that Qualcomm actually lost 50 points of market share in premium handsets from 2014 to 2017, while rivals such as MediaTek, Huawei, Samsung and Intel were gaining.
 And Qualcomm felt competitive pressure to give price discounts and other concessions to win business, she testified.

-Another Qualcomm expert, the Yale dean Snyder, testified that real-world analysis "does not support the claim that Qualcomm's alleged contract caused anticompetitive harms in the industry."
+Another Qualcomm expert, Snyder, testified that real-world analysis "does not support the claim that Qualcomm's alleged contract caused anticompetitive harms in the industry."

 He noted that three factors explain a company's success or failure: foresight, investment and execution.
 Snyder evaluated Intel, MediaTek, Broadcom and others to examine their position in the market and how they performed based on those three factors.